 I know, I know. another variation on chocolate chip cookies.

-between me visiting family, some people crashing with me in d.c., and the wrap-up of my summer associateship, the last few weeks have been a bit of a whirlwind. one of the fun parts about visitors is it gives me the excuse to do all the fun touristy things, like the burning man exhibit at the renwick gallery and some commercial therapy in georgetown. but on the flip side, I usually meal prep on the weekend, and with my weekends otherwise occupied, it’s been a lot of ramen and frozen dumplings (and piles of dirty laundry washed at 11pm on a weekday) the last few weeks.
+between me visiting family and then some people crashing with me in d.c., the last few weeks have been a bit of a whirlwind. one of the fun parts about visitors is it gives me the excuse to do all the fun touristy things, like the burning man exhibit at the renwick gallery and some commercial therapy in georgetown. but on the flip side, I usually meal prep on the weekend, and with my weekends otherwise occupied, it’s been a lot of ramen and frozen dumplings (and piles of dirty laundry washed at 11pm on a weekday) the last few weeks.

 we’re also in the midst of peach season down here, so there’s basically a fire sale on peaches at the local farmers markets.
 I did have a beautiful peach buttermilk cake planned, but alas, I forgot that my baking powder had aluminum, and it turns out aluminum and the acid in peaches produce blue streaks that made my delicious baked effort look like the cake version of blue cheese. one of these days, I’ll get back to the peach cake. not to brag, but I packed some out for an outing to a virginia winery this past weekend, and it was a huge hit once I promised my friends it was not, in fact, laced with mold.